ClousClouds/XPocketMP/README.md

 - 🏎️ **Performance** - get 100+ players onto one server (depending on hardware and plugins)
 - ⤴️ **Continuously updated** - new Minecraft versions are usually supported within days

-## :x: PocketMine-MP is NOT a vanilla Minecraft server software.
+## :x: XPocketMP is NOT a vanilla Minecraft server software.
 **It is poorly suited to hosting vanilla survival servers.**
 It doesn't have many features from the vanilla game, such as vanilla world generation, redstone, mob AI, and various other things.

 If you just want to play **vanilla survival multiplayer**, consider using the [official Minecraft: Bedrock server software](https://minecraft.net/download/server/bedrock) instead of PocketMine-MP.

-If that's not an option for you, you may be able to add some of PocketMine-MP's missing features using plugins from [Poggit](https://poggit.pmmp.io/plugins), or write plugins to implement them yourself.
+If that's not an option for you, you may be able to add some of XPocketMP's missing features using plugins from [Poggit](https://poggit.pmmp.io/plugins), or write plugins to implement them yourself.

 ## Getting Started
 - [Documentation](http://pmmp.readthedocs.org/)